 This small cottage sits on the edge of a bluff above the Alabama River on Water Avenue in downtown Selma.
 It is located next to the historic St. James Hotel.
 The Bridge Tender’s House is a contributing property to the Water Avenue Historic District tha …learn more

-Brown Chapel AME Church, with its imposing twin towers and Romanesque Revival styling, was built in 1908 by black builder, A.J.
+Brown Chapel AME Church, with its imposing twin towers and Romanesque Revival styling, was built in 1908 by black builder – of whom little is known – A.J.
 Farley.
-This church and its congregation played a major role in the events that led to the adoption of the Voting Rights Act …learn more
+This church and its congregation played a major role in the events that led to the adopti …learn more

 This neo-classic mansion was built in 1898.
 This home was visited frequently by F. Scott & Zelda Fitzgerald (Fitzgerald authored “The Great Gatsby” among other American classics).
 In 1983, the third floor burned while being restored.
 Since then, i …learn more